 Our business and operating results can be harmed by factors such as the availability, terms of and cost of capital, increases in interest rates or a reduction in credit rating.
 These changes could cause our cost of doing business to increase, limit our ability to pursue acquisition opportunities, reduce our cash flow and/or liquidity available for drilling and place us at a competitive disadvantage.
-For example, as of February 13, 2019 we had an aggregate elected commitment of \$1.2 billion with \$240.0 million outstanding on our Senior Secured Credit Facility, subject to compliance with financial covenants.
-The impact of a 1.0% increase in interest rates on an assumed borrowing of the full aggregate elected commitment of \$1.2 billion would result in increased annual interest expense of \$12.0 million and a decrease in our income before income taxes.
+For example, as of February 11, 2020 we had a borrowing base and aggregate elected commitment of \$950.0 million each with \$275.0 million outstanding on our Senior Secured Credit Facility, subject to compliance with financial covenants.
+The impact of a 1.0% increase in interest rates on an assumed borrowing of the full aggregate elected commitment of \$950.0 million would result in increased annual interest expense of \$9.5 million and a decrease in our income before income taxes.
 Disruptions and volatility in the global financial markets may lead to a contraction in credit availability impacting our ability to finance our operations.
 We require continued access to capital.
 A significant reduction in our cash flows from operations or the availability of credit could materially and adversely affect our ability to achieve our planned growth and operating results.